HMCS Haida: Preservation

 With the writing on the wall, Haida undertook her last assignment, a summer tour of the Great Lakes.
 She departed Halifax on 25 April 1963 with a mobile television studio on board.
 She undertook various public tours and weapons training during the tour; one of the individuals to tour her was a former RCN rating named Neil Bruce.
-Bruce foresaw that she was destined for scrapping and formed HAIDA Inc. with four others as a means of attempting to acquire her for preservation.
+Bruce foresaw that she was destined for scrapping and formed Haida Inc. with four others as a means of attempting to acquire her for preservation.
 On 30 April 1963, the ship was paid off for the last time.

 Haida returned to Halifax and was placed in Category C reserve at the navy base in Sydney.
 Crown Assets announced Haida would be scrapped in 1964 as part of cutbacks to the RCN.
-HAIDA Inc. placed a bid of $20,000 and won possession on the grounds of restoration.
-After preparing the ship, the RCN towed the vessel to Marine Industries Limited shipyard at Sorel, Quebec where she became civilian property.
+Haida Inc. bid $20,000 and won possession on the grounds of restoration.
+After preparing the ship, the RCN towed the vessel to Marine Industries Limited shipyard at Sorel, Quebec, where she became civilian property.

 The Naval Reserve Division provided a skeleton crew for Haida as she was towed to Toronto by two tugboats.
-She arrived on 25 August 1964 with guest of honour, retired Vice-Admiral Harry DeWolf, who was the destroyer's first commanding officer.
-Haida was restored and reacquired the pennant G63 while docked at the foot of York Street.
+Haida was supposed to have been greeted by a civilian flotilla that included Toronto's new fireboat giving water spray salute.
+However, delays meant the flotilla plan was cancelled and she arrived in the midnight hour and docked at the foot of York Street at Pier 6.
+She was officially handed over in a ceremony on 25 August 1964 with the guests of honour being three of her former captains: retired Vice-Admiral Harry DeWolf, who was the destroyer's first commanding officer (1944–1945); Rear-Admiral Robert Philip Welland, 1945; and Commodore John Charles, the ship's captain during the Korean War.